VMware Cloud Foundation allows you to register an external SFTP server with SDDC Manager for backing up NSX Managers and the SDDC Manager VM.

 - Enter the credentials of the server.

-- Confirm the fingerprint that is auto populated for the given FQDN or IP address and the port.
+- Confirm the fingerprint that is auto populated for the given IP address and the port.

-- Enter the encryption passphrase which is used for both NSX Manager and SDDC Manager backups.
+- Enter the pass phrase which is used for both NSX Manager and SDDC Manager backups.

 - Click Save.